 Definition of RSVP

-RSVP, the abbreviation for the French phrase “respondez s’il vous plait,” means please respond.
-Whether it’s a birthday party or a wedding, a timely response will enable the host to provide enough food, drinks, and party favors for those attending without overbuying and having too much.
+RSVP, the abbreviation for the French phrase respondez s’il vous plait, means "please respond."
+Whether it’s a birthday party, baby shower, or wedding, a timely response will enable the host to provide enough food, drinks, and party favors for those attending without overbuying and having too much.
 Not responding can cause confusion and possible embarrassment later.

 Many informal invitations will have a telephone number or email address with reply instructions.
-Follow the directions on the invitation to make sure the host gets the information in the preferred manner.
+Follow the directions on the invitation to make sure the host gets the information in a preferred manner.

 Canceling or Changing an RSVP

 If you’ve sent an RSVP saying you’ll be at the event, you are obligated to go.
 If something better or more interesting comes along after you’ve agreed to attend the first event, too bad.
 Canceling an RSVP without a good reason is bad form and rude, so if you do this, don’t expect the host ever to invite you to anything again.

 The only time it’s acceptable to change your plans to attend is if you are sick, have a death in the family, or something else serious happens that prevents you from going.
 If you have declined but find out you can attend later, contact the host to see if it’s too late to change to an "accept."
 Be prepared for the host to say it's too late to change his or her plans.